 Dave and Sam’s Story

-Sam and I met in Manchester where at the time we both worked.
-Oddly enough, having grown up in England’s second-city it was the first time that I’d worked in a city centre after spending my career in the Cheshire countryside, Macclesfield, Erdington, Warrington and Leek – places that were far away from the hustle and bustle.
+My name is Dave Chatham and I am one of the founders of PiC.
+I met my wife, Sam, in Manchester where at the time we both worked.
+I grew up in Birmingham but my job in Manchester was the first time that I’d worked in a city centre.
+Up to that point I’d spent my career in a number of locations; in the Cheshire countryside, Macclesfield, Erdington, Warrington and Leek – all places that were far away from the hustle and bustle.
 The chance to go shopping at lunchtime in the run up to Christmas and nipping out to coffee shops was a welcome change.

 By night however the city changed and something struck Sam and I really hard – the number of people living on the streets.
 It would be wrong to plant a political message within a personal story, but you have to wonder how on earth this can happen in one of the strongest economies on the planet.
 Dozens and dozens of people trying to brace themselves for the cold night ahead.
 Sam is one of those people who will try and help someone even if it is easier to walk on by and she would often start a conversation with a few of the folks on the street.
 “Are you ok?”, “Can I go get you anything?”.
 Sometimes the answer would be a simple ask for small change to buy a hot drink.
 Sometimes there was more of a conversation.
 Always the interactions were polite.